shikijs/shiki/README.md

 ### Fine-grained Bundling

 When importing `shikiji`, all the themes and languages are bundled as async chunks.
 Normally it won't be a concern to you as they are not being loaded if you don't use them.
-While in some cases you really want to control what to bundle, you can use the core and compose your own bundle.
+While in some cases you want to control what to bundle size, you can use the core and compose your own bundle.

 ```js
 // `shikiji/core` entry does not include any themes or languages or the wasm binary.